Paestum: The three Greek Temples

 On the highest point of the town, some way from the Hera Temples and north of the center of the ancient settlement, is the Temple of Athena.
-It was built around 500 BC, and was for some time incorrectly thought to have been dedicated to Ceres.
+It was built around 500 BCE, and was for some time incorrectly thought to have been dedicated to Ceres.
 The architecture is transitional, being mainly built in early Doric style and partially Ionic.
 Three medieval Christian tombs in the floor show that the temple was at one time used as a Christian church.